code2648/da-id-q1-2022-refresh/content/2000/index.md

 We're very much interested in honest feedback so that we can continuously improve our performance.

-::alert[For any issue encountered, please create issue [here](https://github.com/aws-samples/data-engineering-for-aws-immersion-day) on github and our team will try to reasolve them as early as possible.]{type="info"}
+::alert[For any issue encountered, please create issue [here](https://github.com/aws-samples/data-engineering-for-aws-immersion-day) on github and our team will try to resolve them at the earliest.]{type="info"}